All About GP & J Baker6th December 2021

 A Baker Lifestyle Collection, these fabric designs are hand-block printed giving each a unique finish.
 There's also complementing woven fabric to create interior design schemes.

-Full of verve and versatility, this striking fabric and wallpaper collection uses authentic Indian motifs as inspiration.
+Full of verve and versatility, this fabric and wallpaper collection uses authentic Indian motifs as inspiration.
 Paisleys, ikats, and botanicals are seen in fresh and sophisticated colours.

 Take an In-depth Look: GP & J Baker - Signature II Wallpapers Collection